 Thankfully, we’ve found some top frames to help you on your way.
 Oakley’s Radar sunglasses may not be cheap, but their photochromic lenses automatically adjust to changing UV light when you’re out and about, meaning you’ll always be aware of your surroundings.
-Nike’s Vaporwing frames not only have the coolest name, but also the most aerodynamic frames to shave precious seconds off your time.
-And Julbo’s Aero sunglasses are aptly named; weighing in at a mere 25 grams.
+Nike’s Tailwind frames come equipped with interchangeable lenses and anti-fogging features; no need to worry about sweat obscuring your vision.
+And Julbo’s Aero sunglasses are aptly named; weighing in at a mere 30 grams.

 Oakley Radar EV Path Sunglasses

 Nike Tailwing E Sunglasses

 Compression shorts are all well and good — they help to promote blood flow, oxygenate your muscles during exercise and prevent cramping — but they’re also very, very tight.
 And, with that snug fit comes heat.
 Lots of it.
 So you’ve got to ask yourself?
 Are the benefits worth the sweaty discomfort?
 We’d wager not.
 Instead, when running in summer, we’d suggest you ditch your compression shorts and go for an airy, breathable option instead.